Paulocracy/text_and_drawing_editor/README.md

-# basic_server
+# text_and_drawing_editor

-*A basic configuration for a Flask Python server with JSON-based Socket.IO communication and TypeScript-derived JavaScript.*
+*A text-and-drawing editor intended for the simultaneous usage with a pencil-using tablet device (for drawing) and a "classical" personal computer (for writing), implemented in the form of a Flask server with TypeScript backend code.
+The text-and-drawing projects are saved as JSON files and can be exported as HTML files.*

 ## Installation
 ```